Cast Iron Chicken Marsala

 Brown the Chicken Cutlets

-• When the cutlets are all nicely browned on each side, remove them from the skillet to a platter; reserve and keep warm.
+- When the cutlets are all nicely browned on each side, remove them from the skillet to a platter; reserve and keep warm.
+Remove the skillet from the heat

 Prepare the Marsala Sauce

-• Slowly pour in the remaining half of the Marsala mixture, whisking until the sauce is smooth and beginning to thicken.
+- Slowly pour in the remaining half of the Marsala mixture, whisking until the sauce is smooth.
+Return the skillet to the burner over medium heat, continuing to whisk until the sauce begins to thicken a bit.

 Simmer the Chicken Marsala and Serve

-• While the chicken simmers, prepare the egg noodles according to package directions; drain well and toss with a bit of olive oil.
+- While the chicken simmers, prepare the fettucine noodles according to package directions; drain well and toss with a bit of olive oil.
 Keep the noodles warm until you're ready to serve the chicken marsala.
+(I drizzle my noodles with a bit of olive oil to keep them from sticking together until I'm ready to serve them.)

 Notes